 The Sassi districts are ancient, mysterious, and totally unique.

-You can wander the winding alleys, pop into a cave house (we had pizza in an underground restaurant), and soak up the views from the canyon.
+Wander the winding alleys, pop into a cave house (we had pizza in an underground restaurant), and soak up the views from the canyon.

 ⭐ Our Tip: Stay overnight in a cave hotel.
 It’s a once-in-a-lifetime experience!
 We stayed at the Casa Festa Rooms, where we enjoyed our breakfast at the edge of the canyon.